 While sailing I also appreciated the air conditioning, especially as it was a hot summer’s day.
 Despite the electric soft top, if you turn it off you start to feel the heat.
 However, the outlets at the base of the windscreen make it possible to significantly reduce the heat from the sun’s rays filtering through the glass.

 Obviously, to keep the air conditioning running when you’re not moored at the quay means that you have to keep the generator running, but it’s difficult to imagine a 45’ boat without one.
-Indeed, there is a generator in the engine room.
-If anything, the only problem is that there’s no space for a gyroscopic stabiliser and that’s a shame because this is anaccessory that’s much in demand today.
+Indeed, there is a generator in the engine room as well as a gyroscopic stabilizer, which is an accessory much in demand today.

 Neo Design has managed to recuperate volumes without wasting even a centimetre.
 There are two sun decks, one in the bow and one in the stern.
 This means that there’s no need for versatile fittings with backs that can be moved forward or back and furnishings to be moved, changing their function.
 For example, the table is fixed and surrounded by chairs.